 There’s almost no end to what you can achieve armed with a length of rope and an arsenal of outdoor knots to tie it together.
 If heading into the backcountry, you should always be prepared for survival.
 While part of that is carrying the right gear, you must know how to use it effectively.
 You wouldn’t take your woodcutting axe without giving it a few practice swings at home, so why would you expect to be able to tie the right knot without practice?

 There is an adage among those who don’t know what to do with rope: if you can’t tie knots, tie lots.
 If you don’t know what you’re doing, keep tying until your rope feels secure.
 It works, sometimes.
 But in a significant way, these people are missing out.
 Knots, like backcountry navigation skills or fire making, are part of being an outdoorsman.
 Outdoor knots come in different shapes and perform various tasks; some are quick, some secure, and others are designed to be untied quickly.
 These eight are the essential outdoor knots to learn first, so grab a rope and upskill your outdoor self.

 The king of knots.
-The bowline is a firm favorite when it comes to creating a loop at the end of your rope, especially if you need to haul a heavy load.
-The reason for this is simple — no matter how much you load a bowline knot, you can always untie it.
-If you were a Boy Scout, you most likely learned how to tie a bowline knot with a lot of talk about a rabbit coming out from a hole and around a tree.
+The bowline is a firm favorite when creating a loop at the end of your rope, especially if you need to haul a heavy load.
+The reason is simple — no matter how much you load a bowline knot, you can always untie it.
+If you were a Boy Scout, you most likely learned how to tie a bowline knot with much talk about a rabbit coming out from a hole and around a tree.